 The appearance of pocket-sized, easy-to-use and portable diagnostic devices makes it easier and faster for nurses to care for a patient.
 The measurement of health parameters and vital signs will be reduced to a few minutes and huge, oversized machines for ultrasound, ECG or laboratory tests will become a thing of the past.

 In fact, you can now literally pack a department's diagnostic tools into a briefcase.
 Most of these can upload online readings to share with a professional for further evaluation.
-Such portable tools greatly improve access to care in remote regions and in non-specialist facilities.
+Such portable tools greatly improve access to care in remote regions and in unskilled settings.
 In these cases, the nurses themselves can take the readings and share them remotely with doctors for more in-depth analysis.

-For example, a nurse can follow the vital signs of a patient positive for COVID-19 with Viatom CheckMe Pro (https://www.viatomtech.com/checkme-pro?lang=it) and listen to lung sounds with Eko Core (https://shop.ekohealth.com/products/core-digital-attachment).
+For example, a nurse can follow the vital signs of a COVID-19 positive patient with Viatom CheckMe Pro (https://www.viatomtech.com/checkme-pro?lang=it) and listen to lung sounds with Eko Core (https://shop.ekohealth.com/products/core-digital-attachment).
 Data can be sent to a physician to remotely monitor the patient's status and recommend hospitalization in case of suspicious readings.

 6 Artificial intelligence that assesses risks and eliminates alarm fatigue